jt151077/cloud-run-urlmasks/README.md

 ## Setup

 1. Find out your GCP project's id and number from the dashboard in the cloud console, and update the following variables in the `terraform.tfvars.json` file.
-Replace `YOUR_PROJECT_NMR`, `YOUR_PROJECT_ID` and `your_project_region` with the correct values. `YOUR_IAP_SUPPORT_EMAIL` needs be part of your organisation, and in this example is both the support email for the IAP brand and the user allowed to access the Cloud Run prod service.
+Replace `YOUR_PROJECT_NMR`, `YOUR_PROJECT_ID` and `your_project_region` with the correct values.
 Create an A record under your Cloud DNS and use this as `YOUR_DOMAIN`, and have it point to the Load Balancer static IP when it is created.
-Finally specify `YOUR_RUN_SERVICE_ID`, which will be the ID of your CloudRun service in which you can deploy docker containers present in the project's Artifact Registry.

 ```shell
 {